sarthakbadgujar2/Textutils/README.md

 # Textutils

 This is my first Django web application.
-This is a simple text analyzer spplication in Django to learn.
+This is a simple text analyzer application in Django to learn.